catboost/catboost/contrib/python/tenacity/py3/README.rst

 ~~~~~~~~~~

 You can access the statistics about the retry made over a function by using the
-`retry` attribute attached to the function and its `statistics` attribute:
+`statistics` attribute attached to the function:

 .. testcode::